 Water is the most essential component of earth and a medium that supports living.
-Unfortunately, increases in natural calamities, like floods and droughts and man-built water pollution has disturbed the water levels, leading in scarcity of pure drinking water.
-Scientists and environmental experts are constantly searching for different water purification processes that can provide safe and pure drinking water for the humanity.
-One of the most reliable, tested, trialled and preferred water purification processes is Reverse Osmosis.
-It is worth and essential for the current user and future generations to have an in-depth insight on the chemistry behind reverse osmosis and its successful use in water purification.
+Unfortunately, increases in natural calamities, like floods and droughts and man-built water pollution has disturbed the water levels, leading in the scarcity of pure drinking water.
+Scientists and environmental experts are constantly searching for different water purification processes that can provide safe and pure drinking water for humanity.
+One of the most reliable tested, trialed and preferred water purification processes is Reverse Osmosis.
+It is worth and essential for the current user and future generations to have an in-depth insight into the chemistry behind reverse osmosis and its successful use in water purification.

 The contamination removal efficiency is dependent on the rejection percentage, and incoming pollutant concentrations for making drinking water safe.
 Apart from the membrane, an effective Reverse osmosis purification system must contain:

-- A pre-filter that can remove first stage fouling agents, like rust and lime.
+A pre-filter that can remove the first stage fouling agents, like rust and lime.

 RO water purification systems also need regular maintenance and time to time replacement of components.
 A semi-permeable membrane needs replacement mostly after 3 years, and pre-filters and post-filters should be replaced regularly depending on water usage, quality, and concentration of contaminants, rejection percentages, and activated carbon removal efficiency.
-Reverse osmosis purification can generate a large amount of contaminated waste water.
-High pressure difference across the membrane will generate only small wastage, so RO with high pressures should be preferred.
+Reverse osmosis purification can generate a large amount of contaminated wastewater.
+The high-pressure difference across the membrane will generate only small wastage, so RO with high pressures should be preferred.
 The RO water is mostly below the pH levels of 7 so it might produce acidity and tasteless for some.